 1 that satisfy the definition of a Covered State.
 If the law that caused the state to meet the definition of a 2 Covered State is enjoined by a court of competent jurisdiction, the Department on the Status of Women 3 shall not recommend that state for inclusion on the Covered State List.
 The Department on the Status of 4 Women shall thereafter review the Covered States that appear on the Covered State List on at least a 5 semiannual basis and shall recommend to the City Administrator any states that should be added to or 6 removed from the Covered State List.
 7 SEC.
 12X.14.
 TRAVEL.
-8 -(a) The City shall not: 9 - (1) Require any of its employees or officers to travel to a state on the Covered State List; 10 or 11 (2) Approve a request for City-funded travel to a state on the Covered State List.
-12 -(b) Subsection (a) shall not apply to travel that is: 13 - (1) necessary for the enforcement of any state or City law; 14 - (2) necessary for the defense of any legal claim against the City; 15 - (3) required by law; 16 - (4) required to meet contractual obligations incurred by the City; or 17 - (5) necessary for the protection of public health, welfare, or safety.
-18 -(c) For purposes of this Section 12X.14, "travel" does not include landing in a state by plane 19 to make a connecting flight to a destination outside that state, or traversing a state by automobile, 20 train, bus, or otherwise, to reach a destination outside that state.
+8 -(a) The City shall not: 9 (1) Require any of its employees or officers to travel to a state on the Covered State List; 10 Of 11 (2) Approve a request for City-funded travel to a state on the Covered State List.
+12 -(b) Subsection (a) shall not apply to travel that is: 13 14 15 (3) required by law; 16 (4) required to meet contractual obligations incurred by the City; or 17 18 - (c) For purposes of this Section 12X.14, "travel" does not include landing in a state by plane 19 to make a connecting flight to a destination outside that state, or traversing a state by automobile, 20 train, bus, or otherwise, to reach a destination outside that state.
 21 SEC.
 12X.15.
 CONTRACTING.
-22 (a) The City shall not enter into any Contract with a Contractor that has its United States 23 headquarters in a state on the Covered State List or where any or all of the work on the Contract will 24 be performed in a state on the Covered State List.
+22 - (a) The City shall not enter into any Contract with a Contractor that has its United States 23 headquarters in a state on the Covered State List or where any or all of the work on the Contract will 24 be performed in a state on the Covered State List.
 Notwithstanding the foregoing sentence, if, during 25 the term of a Contract, the Contractor moves its headquarters, or the location from which it will